tolgaturan-github/IBRIDGE/README.md

 ## INSTALLATION:

-Install IBRIDGE and the packges it depends as follows:
+Install IBRIDGE and the packages it depends as follows:

 ``` {.r}
 library(devtools)